Gabisonfire/justlog/README.md

 ### Features ###

-- Output to to stdout, file or syslog
+- Output to to stdout, stderr, tcp, file or syslog
 - Output in standard text or json
 - Easily add fields
-- Builtin variables for timestamps and log level.
+- Builtin variables for timestamps and log levels.
 - Colorful output

 ### Roadmap ###

-- log output to http
 - proper docstrings (sorry)

 ### Quickstart ###